MilaNLProc/contextualized-topic-models/README.rst

 .. code-block:: python

-    # here we have a spanish document
+    # here we have a Spanish document
     testing_text_for_contextual = [
         "hola, bienvenido",
     ]